waqarsaleem/waqarsaleem.github.io/sale.md

 ---

-## 🪞 Geometric Round Wall Mirror
+## 🪞 Large Designer Wall Mirror with Geometric Frame

-An eye-catching large round mirror framed in a square wooden base with black-and-white triangle tile inlays.
-The bold, modern geometric pattern adds depth and character to any space — perfect for entryways, living rooms, or statement walls.
+A striking and substantial accent piece that commands attention.
+This large round mirror is set within a handcrafted square wood frame featuring bold black-and-white triangular tile inlays.
+The high-contrast geometric pattern gives it a sleek, modern edge — perfect for elevating entryways, lounges, or feature walls.

-Frame dimensions:
+📏 **Dimensions:**
-- Face: 35 x 35 inches
+- **Overall frame:** 35 x 35 inches
-- Depth: 1.5 inches
+- **Mirror diameter:** 29 inches
-- Mirror diameter: 29 inches
+- **Depth:** 1.5 inches

-The piece is deceptively heavy!
+- The mirror is deceptively heavy and built to last.

+This is not just a mirror — it's wall art that reflects your taste.
 Here is the [original product listing](https://www.customcreation.com.pk/product/raven-wooden-frame-mirror/).

 **Price:** PKR 20,000
 [📸 View Facebook Album](https://www.facebook.com/media/set/?set=a.10171273776065591&type=3)